18 Website Myths You Should Avoid

 Simplicity is key.
 Yes, you should provide enough information to show that you can solve your prospect’s problems and help them purchase from you.
 Attention-grabbing is fine when done in moderation.

 MYTH 5 – A long list of services in my navigation shows the breadth of my company.

 If your navigation page is a vast and unorganized list of services, this can overwhelm your customers, and you run the risk that they won’t see some of those services.
 Your website should stick to a simple structure with a concise main navigation menu.

 If you have a complicated or large website, you’ll need to create a navigation that breaks down into categories with filters.

-Try to not let your customers endlessly search for the answer.
+Try not to let your customers endlessly search for the answer.